SUV found submerged in Mississippi River Tuesday; police investigating

 Photos taken from the levee show the roof of the vehicle, later determined to be a Cadillac Escalade, just barely visible near the surface of the water.
 After a dive team inspected the vehicle, a tow truck was used to lift the it out of the river.

-The department says it's unclear how long the vehicle had been in the water.
-It appeared no one was inside the SUV when police pulled it out.
+The department says it's unclear how long the vehicle had been in the water, and the vehicle had not been reported stolen.